 How to Install a Dryer Vent in 6 Steps

 If you’ve just moved into a new home or bought a new vented dryer, the need to connect dryer venting or install an original venting system is inevitable.
+You may also have to change your dryer’s plug to match your new home’s electrical outlet.
 Venting your dryer can be as simple as connecting compatible venting to existing ductwork in your laundry room or entail a more complicated process of laying new ductwork that runs through an exterior wall of your home.
 A space already equipped with venting hookups may require a handful of tools and supplies, plus a little bit of know-how, to get the job done right.

 Laying all new ductwork for your dryer is a more extensive process, so it might be helpful to contact a professional for guidance.
 Follow the six simple steps below to learn more about connecting a dryer vent.